justanhduc/task-spooler/README.md

   -h       show this help
   -V       show the program version
 Options adding jobs:
   -n           don't store the output of the command.
   -E           Keep stderr apart, in a name like the output file, but adding '.e'.
   -g           gzip the stored output (if not -n).
   -f           don't fork into background.
   -m           send the output by e-mail (uses sendmail).
   -d           the job will be run after the last job ends.
-  -D <id>  the job will be run after the job of given id ends.
+  -D <id,...>  the job will be run after the job of given IDs ends.
-  -W <id>  the job will be run after the job of given id ends well (exit code 0).
+  -W <id,...>  the job will be run after the job of given IDs ends well (exit code 0).
   -L <lab>     name this task with a label, to be distinguished on listing.
   -N <num>     number of slots required by the job (1 default).
 ```

 ## Thanks